kurian86/spring-boot-skeleton/ARCHITECTURE.md

 - **Repository**: To cache domain data (findById, findAll)
 - **Provider**: To cache DTOs shared with other modules
-- **QueryService**: To cache complex query or report results **Never** in Use Cases, since a Use Case can have very specific logic that shouldn't be cached.
+- **QueryService**: To cache complex query or report results **Never** in Command Handlers or Query Handlers, since they can have very specific logic that shouldn't be cached.

 ### Can DTOs have logic?
 No. DTOs are **data transfer objects**, and must NOT contain business logic.
 Logic should be in the domain or Use Cases.